restyler/node-fetch-retry-timeout/README.md

 # Yet Another node-fetch-retry-timeout (YANFRT)

 Minimalistic drop-in replacement for node-fetch.
 Created because other alternatives were not good for me (and believe me: I really tried hard to avoid creating yet another node-fetch extra feature package).
+Now with unique feature: allows switching proxies on retry!

 ## Notable differences from default node-fetch behaviour:
 1. Default redirect strategy is 'manual' so we get 30x redirects as responses